Luxury and opulence, delivered: The Carlyle, a Rosewood Hotel in New York City

 In the morning, I called the in-room dining line to order the complimentary breakfast.
 In addition, I ordered the fruit plate, fresh-squeezed juice and an iced latte.
 Check out this spread.

 While there was no hot food included in the complimentary breakfast, I thoroughly enjoyed the yogurt, granola, freshly baked pastries and assortment of jam.

-For a hotel of this calibre (and price point) guests expect superb service — and that’s exactly what you’ll find at The Carlyle.
-The experience began before check-in, with numerous members of staff welcoming me to the property as I arrived.
+For a a hotel of this caliber (and price point) guests expect superb service — and that’s exactly what you’ll find at The Carlyle.
+The experience began before check in, with numerous members of staff welcoming me to the property as I arrived.
 Throughout my stay, I saw that the staff at this hotel caters to every whim of their guests, with a smile.

 I appreciated having a butler assigned to my stay, too.
 He delivered my breakfast promptly, set everything up for me and then happily brought me extra croissants when I asked for them.
 When I was finished with my breakfast, he was back within minutes to take my cart away.

 This may surprise you, but this was actually my first time staying in a five-star hotel.
 I wasn’t sure what to expect, but this experience gave me a taste of luxury.
 I felt like I was having a “Home Alone” moment while ordering breakfast in bed and having the (attentive) room service at my fingertips.